saul/cvar-unhide/README.md

 A list of all console variables/commands that are made available by this plugin can be found in [cvarlist-csgo.md](./cvarlist-csgo.md) and [cvarlist-portal2.md](./cvarlist-portal2.md).

+> ### 💡
+>
-> 💡 For VAC safety, you must add `-insecure` to CSGO's launch options.
-The plugin will not load without this command-line argument set.
+> You must add `-insecure` to CSGO's launch options for the game client to load plugins.
+> The plugin will not load without this command-line argument set.

-### Supported games
+## Supported games

 - Counter-Strike: Global Offensive
 - Portal 2